fkie-cad/squid/README.md

 However, it can only be used for Linux user-space applications that are written in C and compiled with a specific set of flags.

 ## Demo Sanitizer
-The snippet of code below demonstrates how to setup an exemplary SQL-injection sanitizer in less than 100 lines of code / 30 minutes.
+The following demonstrates how to setup an exemplary SQL-injection sanitizer in less than 100 lines of code / 30 minutes.
-We detect SQL injections by hooking the `sqlite3_exec` function of the `libsqlite3.so.0` library and check that the query string has a valid syntax.
+We detect SQL injections by hooking the function `sqlite3_exec` from `libsqlite3.so.0` and checking that the SQL query has a valid syntax.

 Note that a sanitizer written like this can be combined with a multitude of other sanitizers to catch a wide variety of bugs.